-Faced with new regulations, the pharmaceutical and medical device industries have an obligation to comply.
+Faced with new and changing regulations, the pharmaceutical and medical device industries have an obligation to comply.

-For example, the implementation of the EU Falsified Medicines Directive, initiated 4 years ago, will make it possible, from February 2019, in most of the 28 EU Member States, to track and identify each box of medicinal product using a unique serial number.
+For example, the implementation of the EU Falsified Medicines Directive, initiated in 2018, will make it possible, between 2026 for class III custom-made implantable devices and 2028 for all the other devices, in most of the 28 EU Member States, to track and identify each box of medicinal product using a unique serial number.
 This number, represented by a QR code printed on the packaging of the product, is registered in a European Union database and is checked by the Pharmacist before the drug is given to the patient, thus eliminating any risk of counterfeiting.

 - Qualify and validate the production and distribution systems impacted